xuthus83/pigallery2/MANPAGE.md

   Gallery-captionFirstNaming                   Show the caption (IPTC 120) tags from the EXIF data instead of the filenames. (default: false)
   Gallery-enableDownloadZip                    Enable download zip of a directory contents Directory flattening.
 (Does not work for searches.) (default: false)
   Gallery-enableDirectoryFlattening            Adds a button to flattens the file structure, by listing the content of all subdirectories.
 (Won't work if the gallery has multiple folders with the same path.) (default: false)
+  Gallery-Lightbox-defaultSlideshowSpeed       Default time interval for displaying a photo in the slide show. (default: 5) Gallery-Lightbox-captionAlwaysOn             If enabled, lightbox will always show caption by default, not only on hover. (default: false)
+  Gallery-Lightbox-facesAlwaysOn               If enabled, lightbox will always show faces by default, not only on hover. (default: false)
-  Gallery-defaultSlideshowSpeed                Default time interval for displaying a photo in the slide show. (default: 5) Media-Thumbnail-iconSize                     Icon size (used on maps). (default: 45) Media-Thumbnail-personThumbnailSize          Person (face) thumbnail size. (default: 200) Media-Thumbnail-thumbnailSizes               Size of the thumbnails.
+  Gallery-Lightbox-loopVideos                  If enabled, lightbox will loop videos by default. (default: false) Media-Thumbnail-iconSize                     Icon size (used on maps). (default: 45) Media-Thumbnail-personThumbnailSize          Person (face) thumbnail size. (default: 200) Media-Thumbnail-thumbnailSizes               Size of the thumbnails.
 The best matching size will be generated.
 More sizes give better quality, but use more storage and CPU to render.
 If size is 240, that shorter side of the thumbnail will have 160 pixels. (default: [240,480])
-  Media-Thumbnail-useLanczos3                  if true, 'lanczos3' will used to scale photos, otherwise faster but lowe quality 'nearest'. (default: true)
+  Media-Thumbnail-useLanczos3                  if true, 'lanczos3' will used to scale photos, otherwise faster but lower quality 'nearest'. (default: true)
   Media-Thumbnail-quality                      Between 0-100. (default: 80)
   Media-Thumbnail-personFaceMargin             Person face size ratio on the face thumbnail. (default: 0.6) Media-Video-enabled                           (default: true)